QuentinRa/blog.quentinra.dev/ensiie/igl/td8/setup.md

 [Go back](../index.md#td8---code-generation)

 The setup include installing **papyrus.designer**, **Xtend IDE**, and **acceleo**.
-While the steps are easy, you will have to deal with multiples instances of Papyrus and things aren't tidy nor convenient at all 😬.
+While the steps are easy, you will have to deal with multiple instances of Papyrus and things aren't tidy nor convenient at all 😬.

 > **Note**: I may have installed more than the bare minimum, but it's working!
-Please tell me if we are unselect some things.
+Please edit if we can unselect some things.

 <hr class="sl">